-To counter this problem use Bamboo Buster and the following guidelines:
+To counter this poblem use Bamboo Buster or Picloram and the following guidelines:

 Using this method you will achieve a 100% kill rate.
 Below are some other suggested methods for using Cut’n’Paste to it’s best effect on a wide range of weed types.

 The following table covers most categories of weeds.
 For advice on specific weeds please email firstname.lastname@example.org